kihuni/File-I-O/README.md

                 “a+” – Searches file.
 If the file is opened successfully fopen( ) loads it into memory and sets up a pointer which points to the last character in it.
 If the file doesn’t exist, a new file is created.
 Returns NULL, if unable to open file.
                 “ab+” – Open for both reading and appending in binary mode.
 If the file does not exist, it will be created.

-                            *N/B The above modes attributes are copied from GEEKSForGEEKS*
+                            *N/B The above modes attributes are copied from GEEKSFforGEEKS*

 - To read from file, we use fscanf()/fgets():